pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/GAS.md

 where $i$ is the imaginary unit.

 The QFT can be implemented with a number of one- and two- qubit gates that is quadratic in $m$.
-This is an exponenetial speedup ocer the best algorithm that we have fot the analogous classical operation (the discrete Fourier transform).

 For instance, the circuit for the QFT on three qubits is shown below.
 As you can see, the rightmost gate, which acts on the top and bottom qibits, is the SWAP gate.
 Moreover, this QFT circuit uses the **phase gate**, denote by $P(\theta)$.
 This is a parameterized gate that depends on an angle $\theta$ and whose coordinate matrix is